By Sarah Lewis

 Financially, the odds are still stacked against us.
 Despite greater equality in both the workplace and society, there are many specific challenges which affect women’s ability to earn, save and build a healthy pension.

 Women are much more likely to be care-givers too – taking time out from a career to raise children and look after relatives – meaning they are also more likely to work part-time to juggle these responsibilities.

 For too long, finance has been seen as a man’s world, and the upshot is that women have less confidence when dealing with financial products – particularly investments – just 12% of women hold a stocks and shares ISA compared to 19% of men, according to Boring Money.

 The situation is challenging, but it’s never too late to boost your savings and pensions.

 Invest in yourself

 One way women can boost their finances could be to move some cash from a current account to an investment account, according to Michelle Pearce-Burke, founder of online investment platform Wealthify.

-She explains: “although it’s sensible keep some of your money in a regular savings account, over the long-term you won’t get much back on it because of low interest rates.
+She explains: “although it’s sensible to keep some of your money in a regular savings account, over the long-term you won’t get much back on it because of low-interest rates.

 “While investments can go down as well as up, evidence shows that in the long-term, money invested in stock markets outperforms regular savings – you just need to stick with it.”